 Howard County has an outstanding school system by nearly every academic measure you can find.
-The fiscal year 2019 budget request sets forth a roadmap for educating, nurturing and providing the best start in life for the 57,000 children in our school system, while supporting the staff members who are entrusted with our students' care.
+The fiscal year 2019 budget sets forth a roadmap for educating, nurturing, and providing the best start in life for the 57,000 children in our school system, while supporting the staff members who are entrusted with our students' care.

-In this budget request, the Board and the Interim Superintendent prioritized supporting schools while addressing the Health Fund deficit accrued during FY 2017 and FY 2018, which was caused by the use of the fund to support other areas of the budget.
-This budget fully funds projected healthcare costs, which will eliminate the structural imbalance while ensuring that the school system's debt will not increase beyond the amount accrued in FY 2017 and FY 2018.
+In this budget, the County, Board, and the Superintendent prioritized supporting schools as well as fully funding projected healthcare costs.
+The full funding of healthcare costs will eliminate the structural imbalance in the Health Fund while ensuring that the school system's debt will not increase beyond the amount accrued in FY 2017 and FY 2018.
+The school system is working closely with the County to address the Health Fund deficit and is committed to reducing expenditures where possible towards this goal.